arun-kr-reddy/notes/computer_architecture.md

   - handling exceptions & interrupts
 - **dependencies:** dictate ordering requirements between instructions
 - **structural dependency:** happens when instructions in two pipeline stages need the same resource, solutions are:
-  - eliminated the cause of contention, duplicate resources (seperate instruction & data caches) or increase its throughput (multiple ports for memory structures)
+  - eliminated the cause of contention, duplicate resources (separate instruction & data caches) or increase its throughput (multiple ports for memory structures)
   - detect resource contention and stall one of the contending stages
 - **data dependency:** current instruction needs previous output
   ![](./media/computer_architecture/data_dependency.png)
-  - flow (read after write): always needs to be obeyed because they constitute true depedence on previous output value
+  - flow (read after write): always needs to be obeyed because they constitute true dependency on previous output value
   - output (write after write) exists due to limited number of architectural registers, dependency on a name only (not on value)
   - anti (write after read): cause same as output dependency
 - **stall:** make the dependent instruction wait until its source data value is available
   bubble: `NOP`s inserted in the stage after the stalled once
 - handling anti & output data dependencies: always write to destination in one stage and in program order only
 - detecting data dependencies: between instructions in a pipelined processor to guarantee correct execution
-  -  scoreboarding: each register in register file has a associated valid bit, instruction writing to register resets the bit, instruction in decode stage will check if all source & destination registes are valid
+  -  scoreboarding: each register in register file has a associated valid bit, instruction writing to register resets the bit, instruction in decode stage will check if all source & destination register are valid
   - combinational dependency check logic: special logic that checks if any instruction in later stages is supposed to write to any source register of the instruction that is being decoded
 - resolving data dependencies:
   - stall: till dependent value is updated in register file (hardware based interlocking)